Killing of Satomi Mitarai: Reaction

-Akio Mori cited this case in support of his controversial "game brain" theory, which has been criticized as pseudoscience.
-Girl A was reported to be a fan of the death-themed flash animation "Red Room", a claim used in support of the theory.
-It was also known that Girl A had read the controversial novel Battle Royale and had seen its film adaptation, which centers on young students fighting to the death.
+Akio Mori cited the case in support of his controversial "game brain" theory, which has been criticized as pseudoscience.
+Girl A was reported to be a fan of the death-themed Flash animation "Red Room", a claim used in support of the theory.
+Girl A had also read the controversial novel Battle Royale and had seen its film adaptation, which centers on young students fighting to the death.

-On March 18, 2005, during the Okubo Elementary graduation ceremony, students were given a graduation album with a blank page in honor of Mitarai's death on which they could put pictures of Mitarai, Girl A, or class pictures containing both girls.
+On March 18, 2005, during the Okubo Elementary graduation ceremony, students were given a graduation album with a blank page in honor of Mitarai's death, on which they could put pictures of Mitarai, Girl A, or class pictures with both girls.
 Mitarai was posthumously awarded a graduation certificate, which her father accepted on her behalf.
-Girl A was also awarded a certificate, as one is required in Japan in order to enter a junior high school and the school believed it would aid her "reintegration into society".
+Girl A was also awarded a certificate, as one is required in Japan in order to enter middle school, and the school believed it would aid her "reintegration into society".

+In other media

+In 2007, German rock band Panik renamed themselves "Nevada Tan".
+They changed back to the original name in 2008 due to a court dispute with their old producers and managers.

+On October 24, 2019, an audio play named Nevada-Tan was released on Audible, written by Leah Nanako Winkler and directed by Moritz von Stuelpnagel.
+It follows Nick, a young man struggling to escape his loneliness and isolation in the aftermath of the Columbine High School massacre, who develops an obsession with Girl A.